Cactus Silk (Moroccan Sabra)

 Who wouldn’t enjoy a soft and silky cushion made of natural fabric that doesn’t wrinkle, right?
 But, there’s more to it.
 Cactus silk is eco-friendly and its production doesn’t leave a carbon footprint.
 Agave cactus is the only resource required, along with a few other natural ingredients such as natural dye; since this plant grows really quickly, it doesn’t pose a danger to the environment.

 The most common use of this beautiful silky fabric is for making rugs and pillows that can give any space a bohemian twist.
 Other uses include bedspreads, bolsters, blankets, canapés throws, floor mats, and even fancy jewelry.
 As you can imagine, each of these products is incredibly soft and pleasant to the touch.

 What Makes Cactus Silk So Special?

-Besides being one of the silkiest and shiniest fabrics you can ever touch and use, cactus silk is produced by centuries-old hand-weaving technique.
-That’s why it may be hard to find truly authentic Sabra.
+Besides being one of the silkiest and shiniest fabrics you could ever touch and use, cactus silk is produced by a centuries-old hand-weaving technique.
+That’s why it may be hard to find truly authentic sabra.

 Once the fibers are extracted from Agave cactus by crushing and soaking the leaves, they are spun by hand to make silk threads.
 Most producers prefer to keep sabra as natural as possible, so they use natural vegetable dyes to give cactus silk products beautiful and vibrant colors.